shubhsoni/100daysofml/README.md

 Day5- Feature Engineering: step to transform, augment or generate new features out of existing features

 Day6- Modeling: predicting response variable with predictors with simple ML algorithms.

+Day7- Logistic regression for two class and multi-class

+Day8- Decision Tree and RandomForest